baselime/docs/getting-started/quick-start.md

 baselime queries run --application demo --ref lambda-cold-start-durations
 ```

-This will output the results of the query in the command line, with a link that will redirect to the results in the Web UI.
+This will output the results of the query in the command line, with a link that will redirect to the results in the web console.

 ---